digitalave/digitalave-old-website-2023-07-06/_posts/2020-05-08-Install-SonarQube-On-Ubuntu-Debian.md

 tail  -f /opt/sonarqube/logs/access.log

-and check port number 9000 or 9001 listing on locahost.
+And check port number 9000 or 9001 listing on localhost.

-If not, your JVM.OPTION may not compatible with you physical RAM amount.Then,  You need to define matching JAVA HEAP Memory size for  you host machine.
+If not, your JVM.OPTION may not be compatible with your physical RAM amount.
+Then,  You need to define the matching JAVA HEAP Memory size for your host machine.

 `vim /opt/sonarqube/elasticsearch/config/jvm.options `